ryanallen/openmindapp/meditations/content.md

 	5.2 location,
 	5.3	and other dependencies.
 		5.3.1	Like the people who built it,
-		5.3.2	and the timeframe it exists as in this house.
+		5.3.2	and the timeframe it exists as a house within.
 	5.4	If we change one of these things, is it still the same house?
 	5.5	Was its soul in the thing we changed?
 	5.6	Is a flame burning on a candle now the same flame from 2 minutes ago?